Even If She Forgets

 The second half of Isaiah 49:15 — “…Even if these forget, yet I will not forget you.”

-God is not saying mothers do not forget.
-He is not saying: trust this because mothers never actually forget.
-He is looking straight at human love with its real limits, its real failures, its real history of forgetting and leaving and not showing up, and making a claim that does not rest on any of that.
+God isn’t saying mothers don’t forget.
+He isn’t building His case on the claim that mothers never actually fail.
+He’s looking straight at human love with its real limits, its real failures, its real history of forgetting and leaving and not showing up when it counted — and making a claim that doesn’t rest on any of that.

 Even if she did.
 I will not.

-That is a different argument than this verse as mere comfort: see how much a mother loves you?
-God loves you like that, only more.
-But the text is doing something harder.
-The lesser is not idealized.
-He looks at the lesser and says: even at its breaking point, even in the worst version, I still hold.
+That’s a very different argument than reading this verse as mere comfort — see how much a mother loves you, God loves you like that, only more.
+The text is doing something harder than that.
+It doesn’t idealize the lesser thing to make the greater thing look good by comparison.
+It looks straight at the lesser, at its actual breaking point, at the worst version of it, and says: even there, I still hold.

-I have read commentaries that try to blunt this.
-They move fast through the "even if" to get to the reassurance on the other side.
-And I understand why.
-It is easier.
-But the "even if" is not the warmup.
-It is where someone reading this lives.
-Some people reading this know exactly what that forgetting feels like.
-Not as a fear.
-As a fact.
-The verse does not explain it away.
+I’ve read commentaries that try to soften this.
+They move fast through the “even if” to get to the reassurance waiting on the other side, and I understand why — it’s easier that way.
+But the “even if” isn’t the warmup act.
+It’s where some of the people reading this actually live.
+Some of you know exactly what that forgetting feels like.
+Not as a fear you carry around.
+As a fact you’ve already lived through.
+This verse doesn’t explain that away or paper over it with a nicer sentiment.
 It holds it.

-This verse is not "mothers love you."
-There is a love underneath all of that, down below where any human love has ever reached, that does not depend on whether she remembered you at all.
+This verse isn’t “mothers love you, so trust God more.”
+There’s a love underneath all of that, down below where any human love has ever managed to reach, that doesn’t depend on whether she remembered you at all.

 The Engraved Hands